dantelepoole/functionish/README.md

 So in that sense, functionish programming is not especially difficult.
 Certainly not like functional programming and the John Nash mental predisposition it seems to favor.
 At the same time, though, functionish programming is about more than just `map()` and `curry()` and so on.
-It's about exploiting higher order functions and closures and what-not to their maximum potential, and that requires insight, which in turn requires practice.
+It's about exploiting higher order functions and closures and what-not to their maximum potential, and that requires insight, real insight, which in turn requires practice.

 But not to worry, you don't need to know all those things to start reaping the benefits of functionish programming.
 Functionish programming is more than just functional constructs.
 It also comprises a set of best practices that alone will go a long way towards making your code more reliable, more readable and more maintainable, so all in all more better.
-And these best practices certainly aren't hard, not at all, other than that they might go against some very stubborn habits you may have acquired over the years.
+And these best practices certainly aren't hard, not at all, other than that they might you to unlearn some very stubborn habits that you may have acquired over the years.

 ### What about performance?

 What about performance, you ask?
 Yawn.
 What about it?

-Look, for sure functionish programming's reliance on abundant functions and function composition and purity and immutability and so and results code that is less performant when compared to its imperative or even object-oriented counterparts.
+Look, for sure functionish programming's reliance on abundant functions and function composition and purity and immutability and so on results in code that is less performant than its imperative or even object-oriented counterparts.
 But it's not a question of which programming paradigm is more performant.
 The question is: what difference does it make?

-Have you ever read these performance measurements that folks will debate on Stack Overflow?
-They'll take an array with 100,000 items and over loop it a million times only to conclude that a `while`-loop achieves 25,000 iterations per second while `Array.forEach()` bares reaches 20,000 iterations Are you kidding me?
+Have you ever read those performance tests that folks will debate about on Stack Overflow?
+They'll take an array with 100,000 items and loop over it a million times only to conclude that a `while`-loop achieves 23,000 iterations per second while `Array.forEach()` bares reaches 20,000 iterations Are you f*ing kidding me?

 If you take issue with such measurement results, than maybe functionish programming isn't for you.
-But unless you're building a stock exchange application for some Wall Street financial institution or say some systems software for the CERN Large Hadron Collider, chances are any performance issues you encounter will not be at all related to your chosen programming paradigm.
+But unless you're designing the guidance system for SpaceX's new space rocket or a priority task scheduler for the CERN Large Hadron Collider, chances are any performance issues you encounter will not be related to your chosen programming paradigm.
 At least not in my personal experience, and I should know.
 I've underperformed all my life, and other than a latent inferiority complex I'm none the worse for it.

+And guess what: if you do run into performance issues in a hot code path and you believe the functionish code is the source of your problems, by all means, feel free to revert to imperative code.
+I doubt it will really make much of a difference, but functionish programming is all about being pragmatic, not orthodox.

 ### So what exactly is functionish programming?